 - Sore throat

-- Urethral ulcers
+- and urinary ulcers

-Guidelines for safety
+Guidelines for safety:

 Consult your doctor before beginning the neutropenic diet to avoid interfering with treatment plans.
 Some general tips can also complement the neutropenic diet for safely handling food and preventing illness.